AlexPizarro7/Kepler/README.md

 - To populate the DB
 `docker-compose exec api python manage.py migrate`

-## Access the DB
-To view the tables esc... you can open up the console by typing the following in your terminal `docker-compose exec db psql -U postgres -d postgres`

-### Basic Postgres

-- `\dt` displays tables

-- Normal SQL statements should work as expected

-to get out of a query type: `:q`

-### Alex Notes
+### Guide On Executing and Testing the Software
 - Make sure you have Docker open in the background

 - Build the application/images, adds code onto the virtual machine and components `docker-compose build` basically updates the virtual machine

 - Starts the containers on your machine `docker-compose up -d` database, API, web server.
 Basically executes the virtual machine.

+- In order to see the complete software with the web interface, go to ` localhost:3000` on your browser.

-- In order to test the functions only, do `docker-compose exec api python manage.py test` if doing on command prompt.
+- In order to test the functions only, do `docker-compose exec api python manage.py test` if doing on command prompt on VS Code.
 If you are doing it on Docker directly, then do `python manage.py test`

 -If you are going to add new libraries, don't do it on the computer, do it on the virtual machine such as under 'Exec' in the Docker app, and be sure to update the requirements.txt file.
 Make sure it matches the machine matches the local, and it should after running the command.